-|Totally not kidding.|
+|Totally not kidding.

-I'm a slave to Facebook.
+I'm a sucker for Facebook.
 I get distracted easily.
 Too easily.
 It's one of my biggest problems with time management and writing success right now.
 (The other one is cute and poops a lot.)
 The hours sometimes grind on and I'm doing more posting and replying than I am writing.
 I'm sure that just one more reply will convince this guy that we have not quite achieved a post racial utopia.
 It's a problem, and part of the reason the late night hours work best for me.
 I struggle against myself, the words, and the blank screen.

 And yet...slowly but surely, my thoughts find their way onto the page.
 It's painful at first.
 Happening in these excruciating splats and spurts between distracted glances about the internet to see what has happened in the last five minutes.
 Then, as I pick up steam and find my center, I start to speed up.
 Facebook and email fades away and my fingers get faster and faster.
 Ideas come together.
-Thought's get cohesive.
+Thoughts get cohesive.
 Pretty soon the world drops away and it's me and the words–but now instead of struggling, it's more like we're dancing and where I lead, the words follow and our waltz fills the blank page.

 It is in these moments (sometimes) that I punch through to that artistic ecstasy where all the pain and discomfort and unpaid hours and hate mail and everything become completely worth it.
 Sometimes I catch myself in these moments, my heart pounding and my breath coming in gasps and I know I will never, ever be free.